drikusroor/ainabs-corner/content/posts/handle-imports-without-extensions-in-vue/index.md

 import CrazyComponent from '@/components/CrazyComponent.vue';
 ```

-There are some things you have to
+There are some things you have to configure.
+I will outline these things below:

 ## Rollup